tylerharter/cs320/s20/p1/README.md

 After you get the Counter class working, you can just paste our provided code for the following questions as a way to test that Counter behaves as expected.
+(So for Part 5, your Counter class is the only code you should need to write.)

-#### Q17: what does the following code produce?
+#### Q17: What does the following code produce?

 Code: